Korea Social Value Festa GCSF

 Presentation Introduction

-Although investments in spin-off companies from Japanese universities and student startups are increasing, the outcomes remain limited due to immature technologies and barriers to commercialization.
-In this session, I will present a "Timeline Alignment Support Model" from the perspective of impact investing, which enables researchers and students to remain in academia while securing capital and corporate partnerships to realize solutions.
-This model prioritizes joint research and proof of concept (PoC) over hastily establishing a corporation, aiming to create deeper and more sustainable social impacts.
+Investment in spin-off companies and student startups at Japanese universities is increasing, but achievements remain limited due to immature technology and business commercialization barriers.
+In this session, I will present a "Timeline Alignment Support Model" from the perspective of impact investment, which allows researchers and students to secure capital and business partnerships while remaining in academia to realize solutions.
+This model prioritizes joint research and proof of concept over hastily establishing corporations, aiming to create deeper and more sustainable social impacts.